kschuler/guide/tools/computer-setup.md

 ### PsychoPy

 Now that you have miniconda, you can use it to get psychopy and its dependencies.
-You can get the version of psychopy that works for my experiments by using my conda recipe.
+You can get the version of psychopy that works for my experiments by using my [environment file](https://raw.githubusercontent.com/kschuler/helpers/master/kschuler-env.txt).
 My recipe depends on a number of other packages from the anaconda channel `http://conda.anaconda.org/erik`.
 First add this channel to your conda configuration.
 ```
 conda config --add channels http://conda.anaconda.org/erik
 ```